falsy/clean-architecture-for-frontend/README.md

-# Clean Architecture for Web
+# Clean Architecture for Frontend

 Clean Architecture is widely used in many projects alongside `DDD(Domain-driven Design)` and `MSA(Microservice Architecture)`.
 This project is an idea-driven initiative that leverages TypeScript, a monorepo setup, and Clean Architecture to effectively scale and maintain various web client services that share the same domain.